Best Speakeasies San Diego

 Get your fix of the tropics with a slightly treacherous twist at False Idol, Little Italy’s tucked-away tiki bar experience.
 The space is fully immersive; you’re greeted by a water- and fireball-spitting rock wall, setting a precedent for the rest of the bar’s dramatic yet darling decor.
 Colorfully painted glass buoys line the ceiling while wood carvings dance about your evening of tropical-inspired drinks.
 And there’s no shortage of beverages here; find 18 classics and 18 inventive drinks with everything from fruity and crisp to a more mellow and dry style.

-How to Get in: Enter the Craft & Commerce restaurant and you’ll see a stainless-steel door on the left side of the main bar.
+How to Get in: Enter Craft & Commerce and you’ll see a stainless-steel door on the left side of the main bar.
 Enter to discover a cooler full of fruits and fake skulls—and thankfully, another door leading to your tiki experience.

 Location: Little Italy